2imi9/olmoearth_projects/docs/nandi.md

 The model inputs twelve timesteps of satellite image data, one [Sentinel-2 L2A](https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a) mosaic per 30-day period.

-The model is trained to predict land cover and crop type for every pixel within each 16×16 input patches.
+The model is trained to predict crop and land-cover type for every pixel within each 16×16 input patches.

 It achieves an overall accuracy of 87.3% on our validation set.

 ## Training Data

+The model is trained on ground-truth labels collected by [CGIAR/IFPRI](https://www.ifpri.org/).
+The original dataset includes 819 labeled polygons, from which we sampled training points.
+To improve coverage, we added extra point samples from ESA WorldCover (since the original dataset lacked Water and Built-up classes) and additional Tree samples annotated in the Studio to correct misclassification of natural forest areas as Coffee.

+In total, the dataset covers 10 categories: coffee, maize, sugarcane, tea, vegetables, legumes, grassland, trees, water, and built-up.

+Each sample includes its longitude, latitude, time range (2022-09 to 2023-09), and crop or land-cover type.
+For each sample, we generate an rslearn window centered on the location, covering one year of data.
+We use rslearn to obtain twelve Sentinel-2 and Sentinel-1 imagery during that time range, with one per 30-day period.

+The dataset is split spatially into training (75%) and validation (25%) sets, based on a 128×128-pixel grid hashed into the two splits.

 ## Inference

-TODO
+Inference is documented in [the main README](../README.md).

 ## Fine-tuning